Hunchback-19A/Methacrylate-Monolith-Simulator-v.donut/extracts/3D_flow_simulator/README.md

 ## What you can do

-1. Load a grayscale SEM (or SEM-like) image
+1. Load a grayscale SEM (or SEM-like) image (in .tif or .tiff format)
 2. Map dark pores onto a hollow-cylinder (annular) voxel grid
 3. Compute a simplified steady pressure-driven flow on pore voxels
 4. View the result in an interactive PyVista window